kgeun/Rewards-App/README.md

 ## Firebase Console
 ![Firebase Screenshot](https://user-images.githubusercontent.com/7823937/127239585-0d3f6a27-5b5e-48d9-95f7-d01b3efd2303.png)
 https://console.firebase.google.com/
 You can check the statistics on the app through Firebase.
-I delivered the account that I can check separately.
+I delivered the account that can check separately.

 ## Tech stacks